M&A in pharmaceuticals helps European shares extend rally

 "It's simply a combination of very low financing costs and a strong-balance-sheet industry on one hand, and on the other hand consolidating companies that are still fairly similar to each other."

-Shares in AstraZeneca surged 4.7 percent in London after Britain's Sunday Times newspaper reported at the weekend that Pfizer had approached its British rival to propose a 60 billion pound ($101 billion) takeover.
+Shares in AstraZeneca surged 6.3 percent in London - making them the top gainers among European blue chips - after Britain's Sunday Times newspaper reported that Pfizer had approached its British rival to propose a 60 billion pound ($101 billion) takeover.

 Major European stock markets had been closed since Thursday for the Easter holiday.